"My Voice"

 Magnetic Resonance Imaging (MRI)

-MRI can be used for cancer diagnosis, staging, and treatment planning.
-The main component of most MRI systems is a large tube-shaped or cylindrical magnet.
-Using non-ionizing radio frequency waves, powerful magnets, and a computer, this technology produces detailed, cross-sectional pictures of the inside of the body.
+MRI plays a crucial role in the evaluation and management of head and neck cancers (HNC) owing to its superior soft tissue contrast and capacity to offer functional information.
+MRI can be used for cancer diagnosis, tumor staging, and treatment planning.
+The main component of most MRI scanner is a large tube-shaped or cylindrical magnet.
+The MRI scanner uses strong magnetic fields, radio waves, and the inherent magnetic properties of hydrogen protons in the body's tissues to generate highly detailed anatomical and functional images without using ionizing radiation.
 In some cases, contrast dyes are used to illuminate certain structures in the body.
 These dyes may be injected directly into the bloodstream with a needle and syringe or they may be swallowed, depending on the area of the body being studied.
 With MRI, it is possible to distinguish between normal and diseased tissue and precisely pinpoint tumors within the body.
 It is also useful in detecting metastases.

 MRI of the head and neck

 Additionally, the MRI provides greater contrast between the different soft tissues of the body than a CT scan.
 Thus, it is especially useful for imaging the brain, connective tissue, spine, muscles, and the inside of bones.
-To perform the scan the patient lies within a large device that creates magnetic field that aligns the magnetization of atomic nuclei in the body.
+To perform the scan the patient lies down on a padded table that gently glides or slides into the opening or bore of the MRI scanner.

 MRI tests are painless and there is no radiation involved.
 It takes much longer than a CT scan and is more expensive.
 Some patients report feelings of mild to severe anxiety and/or restlessness during the test.
 A mild sedative before the test can be administered to those who are claustrophobic or find it difficult to lie still for long periods of time.
 MRI machines produce loud banging, thumping, and humming sounds.
 Wearing earplugs can reduce the effect of noise.